Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Nowcasting U.S. Real GDP Growth

-The LPDS, as shown by \citet{fruhwirth1995bayesian}, in a setting where time-varying and fixed components for a structural state space model are chosen, can be interpreted as a log-marginal likelihood based on the in-sample information and therefore makes for a model founded scoring function.
+As shown by \citet{fruhwirth1995bayesian}, in a setting where time-varying and fixed components for a structural state space model are chosen, the LPDS can be interpreted as a log-marginal likelihood based on the in-sample information and therefore provides a model founded scoring rule.
 The RT-CRPS can be thought of as the probabilistic generalisation of the mean-absolute-forecast-error.
-Similar to the log-score, it belongs to the broader class of strictly proper scoring functions \citep{gneiting2007strictly} which allows for comparing density forecasts in a consistent manner \footnote{We do not report calibrations tests, as there are too little out-of-sample observations to meaningfully determine calibration.} \footnote{ Although the CRPS is a symmetric scoring function, it penalises outliers less aggressive than the log-score which is of advantage in small forecast samples such as ours.}.
-To facilitate the discussion, the objective is to maximise the RT-LPDS and minimise the RT-CRPS.
-For all forecast metrics, the predictive distribution used for (\ref{eq:evaluation1},\ref{eq:evaluation2},\ref{eq:evaluation3}) is traditionally generated in state space models via the prediction equations of the Kalman filter \citep{harvey1990forecasting}.
-We instead use the simpler approximate method of \citet{cogley2005bayesian}, which we found to make no practical difference for our sample.
-The method is described in \ref{forecasting}. \\ Finally, to test whether a state variance is equal to zero, we make use of the Dickey-Savage Density ratio test evaluated at $\sigma^{\tau,\alpha}$ = 0:
+Similar to the log-score, it belongs to the broader class of strictly proper scoring rules \citep{gneiting2007strictly} which allows for comparing density forecasts in a consistent manner.\footnote{We do not report calibration tests, as there are too few out-of-sample observations to meaningfully determine calibration.}$^,$\footnote{Although the CRPS is a symmetric scoring rule, it penalises outliers less aggressively than the log-score which is of advantage in small forecast samples such as ours.} To facilitate discussion, our objective is to maximise the RT-LPDS and minimise the RT-CRPS.
+For all forecast metrics, the predictive distribution used for (\ref{eq:evaluation1}, \ref{eq:evaluation2}, and \ref{eq:evaluation3}) is traditionally generated in state space models via the prediction equations of the Kalman filter \citep{harvey1990forecasting}.
+Instead, we use the simpler approximate method of \citet{cogley2005bayesian}, which we found to make no practical difference in our sample.\footnote{The Kalman filter provides conditionally optimal forecast densities in terms of squared forecast error.
+However, if there is mispecification or if the forecast horizon is very short, then approximate methods can do just as well empirically.
+A similar logic holds when comparing direct and iterative forecasting methods such as in \citet{marcellino2006comparison}.
+We thank an anonymous reviewer for bringing this to our attention.} The method is described in Appendix \ref{forecasting}.

+Finally, to test whether a state variance is equal to zero, we make use of the Dickey-Savage density ratio evaluated at $\sigma^{\tau,\alpha}$ = 0:

 It can be shown that for nested models, the DS statistic is equivalent to the Bayes factor between the prior and the posterior distribution of the parameter of interest at zero \citep{verdinelli1995computing}.
 The intuition for the test is simple: if the prior probability-density-function (PDF) allocates more mass at 0 than the posterior at that point, there is evidence in favour of the unrestricted model, i.e., $\sigma^{\tau,\alpha} \neq 0$.
 While the priors for the state variances have well known forms and thus can be evaluated analytically, we estimate the denominator for all models through Monte Carlo integration.